-1. Turn the gas tank valve to the OFF position; then remove the seat and side panels.
-2. Remove the cap screws (A) securing the rear of the front body to the frame; then remove two reinstallable rivets (B) securing the gas tank cover to the body.
+1. Turn the fuel shut-off valve to the OFF position; then remove the seat and side panels.
+2. Remove the cap screws securing the instrument pod and move it forward.

+3. Remove the cap screws (A) securing the rear of the front body panel to the frame; then remove the two reinstallable rivets (B) securing the gas tank cover to the body.

-3. Remove the gas tank cap; then remove the gas tank cover.
-Place gas tank cap back on tank.
+4. Remove the gas tank cap; then remove gas tank cover and place the tank cap back on the tank.